jayprathod/File-Count/README.md

 This Project Made For Dimond Office.

 What is the problem in industry?

-In Dimond Office More then 40 Worker.
-They are mapping dimond in machine.
-After mpping, they save the generated dimond 3D print file.
-Each Worker 500+ file proccess every Day.
-After that, manager collect file from Each Worker and & check the all file-Name, series, missed files etc.
+In the Dimond Office More then 40 Workers.
+They are mapping dimond in the machine.
+After mpping, they are save the generated dimond 3D print file.
+Each Worker 500+ files proccess every Day.
+After that, manager collect files from Each Worker and & check the all file-Name, series, missed files etc.

-Everyday manager check the 20,000+ file check & that's complex & boring, because manager have a lots of other works.
-That problem solve my software.
+Everyday manager 20,000+ files check & that's complex & hard working, because manager have a lots of other works.
+That problem solve this software.

 Which fromat in File?

 Each worker have separate folder.
-Each folder in 500+ file as follows format:
+Each folder in 500+ files as follows format:

 a-sr-1-bg.txt